rui-ning-716/ai-powered-reddit-lead-finder/README.md

 - generated draft and selected strategy
 - all component scores and detected signals

-V0.2 captures this cleanly but does not retrain a model automatically.
+The current version captures this feedback cleanly but does not retrain a model automatically.

 ## Dashboard access protection